 Recycled gold, or scrap gold, is the second largest source of gold supply.
 Gold's indestructibility means it can be recovered from recycled jewelry and industrial products.
 This gold can then be melted, refined and cast into bullion bars for resale in the gold market.
-Supplies emanating from recycled gold have risen steadily in the past two decades, and are predominantly sourced from recycled gold jewelry.
+Supplies emanating from recycled gold have risen steadily in the past two decades and are predominantly sourced from recycled gold jewelry.

 Recycled gold supply is highly affected by gold prices and economic conditions.
-Supplies reached elevated levels during the 1997-1998 Asian financial crisis, and more recently hit a record of 41.2 million Ounces in 2009, spurred by the global financial crisis and rising gold prices.
-Since then, the total amount of scrap gold has come down to 40.8 million Ounces in 2016.
+Supplies reached elevated levels during the 1997-1998 Asian financial crisis and hit a record of 41.2 million Ounces in 2009, spurred by the global financial crisis and rising gold prices.
+Since then, the total amount of scrap gold has decreased to 36.7 million Ounces in 2022.

-China, India, and Turkey, the three largest countries supplying recycled gold, accounted for 34.8% of total recycled gold recovered in 2016.
+In 2016, the most recent year for which comprehensive data is available, China, India, and Turkey are the three largest countries supplying recycled gold, accounting for 34.8% of total recycled gold recovered.
 China is now the largest scrap-supplying nation, supplying 7.5 million Ounces, or 18.3% of total secondary supply, in 2016.
 India and Turkey contributed 10.4% and 6.1% to the total secondary gold supply, respectively, in 2016.